-The Pisa airport has direct access to both the Firenze-Pisa-Livorno dual carriageway (Pisa Centro - Aeroporto exit), to the Genova-Rosignano A12 motorway (Pisa Centro exit), to the Firenze-Pisa A11 (through the Pisa Nord linking stretch with the A12) and to road SS1 "Aurelia".
-The terminal is also directly connected to Pisa Central Station by direct train service, with many trains to the Pisa central station and with eight trains a day from the Pisa airport to the main Florence train station.
-The railway terminal is located just outside the departures hall.
-You can also reach the center of Pisa with bus or taxi service.
+By car: The Pisa airport has direct access to both the Firenze-Pisa-Livorno dual carriageway (Pisa Centro - Aeroporto exit), to the Genova-Rosignano A12 motorway (Pisa Centro exit), to the Firenze-Pisa A11 (through the Pisa Nord linking stretch with the A12) and to road SS1 "Aurelia".
+The terminal is also directly connected to the Pisa Central Station by the People Mover shuttle (every5-8 minutes from 6am to midnight) and from there you can take trains to other cities, including Florence and Lucca.
+The train shuttle terminal is located just outside the passenger terminal.

 The Florence airport also has direct access to the Firenze-Pisa A11 motorway as well as to the A1 "Autostrada del Sole".
 The airport is located on the north western edge of Florence; taxis and a bus shuttle connect the airport to Florence's historical center.
 You can read more about the Florence airport and connections to downtown in this article.